Izaacapp/Disjoint-Set/README.md

 ## Testing Strategy

-The testing strategy is outlined in the `Plambeck_testStrategy.txt` file.
+The testing strategy is outlined in my `Plambeck_testStrategy.txt` file.
 It includes unit tests, integration tests, system tests, and performance tests to ensure the robustness and correctness of the program.

 ## Contributing